Honours

 Eligibility

-- Must be, or have been, actively engaged in the public relations/communications profession or in education related to the profession
+- be, or have been, actively engaged in the public relations/communications profession or in education related to the profession

 Honorary Life Members